 Rep. Gaetz says no charges for him in sex trafficking case

-WASHINGTON (AP) — Rep. Matt Gaetz, a Republican firebrand known for his strong support of former President Donald Trump, said Wednesday that the Justice Department has ended a sex trafficking case with no charges against him.
+WASHINGTON (AP) — Rep. Matt Gaetz, a Republican known for his strong support of former President Donald Trump and membership in the arch-conservative Freedom Caucus in the House, said Wednesday that the Justice Department has ended a sex trafficking case with no charges against him.

-The conservative who represents much of the Florida Panhandle issued a statement through his congressional office that the long-running investigation was over.
+The lawmaker who represents much of the Florida Panhandle issued a statement through his congressional office that the long-running investigation was over.
 Gaetz had insisted throughout he was innocent of any wrongdoing.

 “The Department of Justice has confirmed to Congressman Gaetz’s attorneys that their investigation has concluded and that he will not be charged with any crimes,” the statement said.

-The department did not immediately response to a request for comment.
+A Justice Department spokesman declined to comment.
 The development was first reported by CNN.

 While he is a relatively junior member of Congress, Gaetz has gained national attention through his frequent cable news appearances in recent years in which he offered an unvarnished defense of Trump.
 But few Republicans had rushed to support him as the investigation unfolded and shadowed his career, and some treated him like a pariah.